jerry1984Y/AFP-Deep/README.md

 ## 4.1 Dateset481
 The dataset is obtained from Kandaswamy et. al [1], containing 481 antifreeze proteins and 9493 non-antifreeze proteins.
 The Files in Dateset dictionary are:

-AFP.fasta:this file contains 481 AFPs with fasta format

-non-AFP.fasta: this file contains 9493 no-AFPs with fasta format

-afp.seq: this file contains 481 AFPs with key-value format and the data from AFP.fasta
+AFP481.seq: this file contains 481 AFPs with key-value format

-non-afp.seq: this file contains 9493 no-AFPs with key-value format and the data from non-AFP.fasta
+Non-AFP9493.seq: this file contains 9493 no-AFPs with key-value format

-orderafp: this file contains only AFPs names from the AFP.fasta for facility using

-ordernon_afp9493:this file contains only no-AFPs names from the non-AFP.fasta for facility using.

 ## 4.2 Dateset920
-The dateset is constructed in our work, containing 920 antifreeze proteins and 3948 non-antifreeze proteins.The Files in Dateset dictionary are:
+The dateset is constructed in our work, containing 920 antifreeze proteins and 3955 non-antifreeze proteins.The Files in Dateset dictionary are:

-AFP920.fasta:this file contains 920 AFPs with fasta format

-non-AFP3948.fasta: this file contains 3948 no-AFPs with fasta format

-afp920.seq: this file contains 920 AFPs with key-value format and the data from AFP.fasta
+AFP920.seq: this file contains 920 AFPs with key-value format

-non-afp3948.seq: this file contains 3948 no-AFPs with key-value format and the data from non-AFP.fasta
+Non-AFP3955.seq: this file contains 3948 no-AFPs with key-value format

-orderafp920: this file contains only AFPs names from the AFP.fasta for facility using

-ordernon_afp3948:this file contains only no-AFPs names from the non-AFP.fasta for facility using.

 # 5. How to Use